How GDP Data Quality Ratings Are Produced

 MEASURING GDP QUALITY

 World Economics has developed the Global GDP Data Quality Ratings to review the utility of official GDP data of individual countries.
-The Ratings currently cover six factors to determine data quality.
+The Ratings currently cover five factors to determine data quality.
 Each factor is evaluated to provide country scores which are then normalised using the standard deviation of the data for each factor and combined into the DQR score using a weighted aggregate to reflect the importance of each of the individual factors.

 - Base Year used to calculate the GDP data (years out of date)